Validating File Signatures with libmagic in Node.js: A Production-Ready Implementation Guide

 Integrating with S3 Presigned URL Workflows

 Direct-to-cloud uploads bypass traditional middleware.
 Validate signatures before generating presigned URLs, or trigger post-upload verification via Lambda.
+If you issue upload credentials client-side, pair this check with the issuance flow in generating secure presigned URLs with AWS SDK v3 so signature inspection runs on the stored object.

 const express = require('express');